 I do the total opposite in fall and then winter when the temperatures begin to change again in the opposite direction.
 There is always a hesitancy about doing this “changing of the guard” too early.
 One doesn’t want to have all of the previous season’s clothes put away, in case there is a cold snap or a heat wave that is out of sync with the present weather conditions.
 So a few favored clothes from the departing season are left folded up in the chest of drawers, where they can be accessed easily if needed.

 So yesterday as I was putting away the heaviest of clothes I was shocked at the large quantity of winter long sleeve tops, heavy sweaters, and pants that I have accumulated over the years.
-(Although I have to admit that I was thrilled that I could wear the same size clothes from several years back.)
+(Although I have to admit that I was thrilled that I had lost enough weight to wear the same size clothes from several years back.)

 It’s not like I bought everything at one time.
 Rather they were purchased and lasted more years than I had expected.
 (Probably because I had enough clothes to rotate through them.)
 I really don’t need so many clothes now that I am retired.
 So why do I still have plastic bins full of clothes from different seasons?